-Start your morning where Halifax’s story began — atop the hill that has watched over the city since 1749.
-Arrive early for the changing of the guard and the noon gun.
-The ramparts offer panoramic harbour views — ideal for sunrise shots.
+Halifax Citadel National Historic Site Start where Halifax’s story began—atop the hill that has watched over the city since 1749.
+Arrive early for the changing of the guard and stay for the noon gun.

-Professional Photo Cue: Frame the Halifax Town Clock from midway up the hill, move to align to catch a sunburst in the early morning light.
+- Professional Photo Cue: Frame the Halifax Town Clock from midway up the hill.
+Align yourself to catch a sunburst through the clock tower in the early morning light.

 The Maritime Museum of the Atlantic